 Next time we’ll focus on the possible liquidity risks, costs and administrative burdens of mandatory buy-ins.
 Contact us to find out more.

-You can also sign up to receive regular news and updates from Catalyst using the form below.
+You can also sign up to receive regular news and updates using the form below.

 Note: This opinion piece was first published by Catalyst prior to the Sionic merger